 Perform a lessons-learned evaluation of the workplace change 90 days to 6 months after the move.
 This is an opportunity to evaluate progress towards the goals identified in the workplace change strategy, and it’s another way to make the change process more transparent by reporting on this progress to the entire team.
 At this point, it’s appropriate to evaluate the current use of the various workspaces and determine if any policies and procedures around their uses need to be reinforced, or if perhaps they should be adjusted.
 Over the longer term, an annual reflection and adjustment process will help workers use their new office setting more effectively and make the benefits of the workplace change more durable.

 Now, five years after settling in to their new headquarters building, the 3Rivers team is able to reflect upon improved metrics such as membership growth, internal project delivery speed, and success in employee recruitment.
 Their home office, designed to support more innovative thinking and better team collaboration, continues to support their quest.
 3Rivers’ transformational workplace has been successful and endured in large part because of the careful change management strategy the credit union’s leadership team undertook.
 From building a team of charismatic connectors and taking them on a road trip to Haworth Furniture’s world-class headquarters, to having a CEO who continues to work from his laptop in the employee café every morning, the 3Rivers change management strategy relied on a diverse range of team members to communicate and demonstrate the proposed changes and benefits planned in their workplace transformation.
-Financial institution leaders looking to benefit from enduring change in their home office will find success more easily reached by instituting a Workplace Change Management strategy that removes the unfamiliar and unknown from the experience and replaces it with a clear understanding of the benefits to be found in a transformed headquarters office.
+Credit union and banking leaders looking to benefit from enduring change in their home office will find success more easily reached by instituting a Workplace Change Management strategy that removes the unfamiliar and unknown from the experience and replaces it with a clear understanding of the benefits to be found in a transformed headquarters office.